facebookexperimental/moq-encoder-player/README.md

 ### src/receiver/moq_demuxer_downloader.ts

+[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) entry point.
+It is a thin shell that forwards worker messages to the `MoqReceiver` class in `src/receiver/moq/moq_receiver_internals.ts`, mirroring the publisher layout (`src/sender/`).

+The MOQT subscriber logic is split in two layers:

+- `src/moq/moq.ts` — the high-level, media-free `Moq` client (shared with the publisher).
+It owns the WebTransport session, the control loop, the SUBSCRIBE handshake (`Moq.subscribe` → `Subscription`), and the incoming stream / datagram receive loops.
+Received object payloads are routed to the matching `Subscription` by track alias.
+- `src/receiver/moq/moq_receiver_internals.ts` — `MoqReceiver` translates worker messages into `Moq` calls and demuxes the received payloads (see `mi_packager.ts`) into `EncodedVideoChunk` / `EncodedAudioChunk` for the rest of the player pipeline.

-[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) Implements MOQT and extracts video and audio packets (see `mi_packager.ts`) from the server / relay following MOQT and [draft-cenzano-moq-media-interop](https://datatracker.ietf.org/doc/draft-cenzano-moq-media-interop/)
+It implements MOQT and extracts video and audio packets from the server / relay following MOQT and [draft-cenzano-moq-media-interop](https://datatracker.ietf.org/doc/draft-cenzano-moq-media-interop/):

 - Opens WebTransport session
 - Implements MOQT subscriber handshake for 2 tracks (video and audio)
-- Waits for incoming unidirectional (Server -> Player) QUIC streams
+- Waits for incoming unidirectional (Server -> Player) QUIC streams (and datagrams)
 - For every received chunk (QUIC stream) we:
   - Demuxed it (see `mi_packager.ts`)
   - Video: Create `EncodedVideoChunk`